aaltonewmedia/learn.newmedia.dog/content/courses/introduction-to-critical-making/project/index.md

 You will get some small readings throughout the week to hopefully inspire your work.
 [See the readings page for a compilation of all the readings and resources.](../reading-list/)

 Approach the brief from the viewpoint of **Critical Making**.
-Let's not just create an Internet connected device because we can, but try to build something that critically
+Let's not just create an Internet connected device because we can, but try to build something that critically reflects on some aspects of the tools we are using.

+## Disobedient Electronics

+See the book [Disobedient Electronics](http://www.disobedientelectronics.com/) for some inspiration.

 ### Critical Design || Speculative Design